 (3) Price determinations.
-The Board shall take all actions necessary to determine the pricing mechanism and implement the pricing requirements of this subsection (f) no later than March 1, 2013 for effect on April 1, 2013.
-Annually thereafter, the Board shall review the determinations previously made under this subsection to decide whether they should be modified in any respect in order to achieve the goal and requirements of this subsection.
+The Commission shall take all actions necessary to determine the pricing mechanism and implement the pricing requirements of this subsection (f) no later than March 1, 2013 for effect on April 1, 2013.
+Annually thereafter, the Commission shall review the determinations previously made under this subsection to decide whether they should be modified in any respect in order to achieve the goal and requirements of this subsection.
 Any such modification shall be effective on a prospective basis commencing one month after it has been made.
 Once a pricing determination made or modified under this subsection goes into effect, subsequently executed standard offer contracts shall comply with the most recently effective determination.

 (4) Price stability.
-Once a plant owner has executed a contract for a standard offer under this section, the plant owner shall continue to receive the price agreed on in that contract regardless of whether the Board subsequently changes the price applicable to the plant's category of renewable energy.
+Once a plant owner has executed a contract for a standard offer under this section, the plant owner shall continue to receive the price agreed on in that contract regardless of whether the Commission subsequently changes the price applicable to the plant’s category of renewable energy.

 (5) Price; preferred location pilots.
-For the period during which the Board allocates capacity to new standard offer plants that will be wholly located in one or more preferred locations as set forth in subdivision (c)(1)(D) of this section, the following shall apply to the price paid to such a plant:
+For the period during which the Commission allocates capacity to new standard offer plants that will be wholly located in one or more preferred locations as set forth in subdivision (c)(1)(D) of this section, the following shall apply to the price paid to such a plant:

-(B) If the Board uses avoided costs under subdivision (2) of this subsection (f) to determine this price for one or both of the two allocations of capacity, the Board shall apply the definition of "avoided costs" as set forth in subdivision (2)(B) of this subsection with the modification that the avoided energy or capacity shall be from distributed renewable generation that is sited on a location that qualifies for the allocation.
+(B) If the Commission uses avoided costs under subdivision (2) of this subsection (f) to determine this price for one or both of the two allocations of capacity, the Commission shall apply the definition of “avoided costs” as set forth in subdivision (2)(B) of this subsection with the modification that the avoided energy or capacity shall be from distributed renewable generation that is sited on a location that qualifies for the allocation.

-(C) With respect to the allocation to the new standard offer plants that will be wholly located over parking lots or on parking lot canopies, if the Board receives only one application or multiple applications for plants owned or controlled by the same person as defined in 10 V.S.A. § 6001, the Board shall investigate each application and shall have discretion to reduce the price to be consistent with the standard offer price for plants outside the pilot project using the same generation technology.
+(C) With respect to the allocation to the new standard offer plants that will be wholly located over parking lots or on parking lot canopies, if the Commission receives only one application or multiple applications for plants owned or controlled by the same person as defined in 10 V.S.A. § 6001, the Commission shall investigate each application and shall have discretion to reduce the price to be consistent with the standard offer price for plants outside the pilot project using the same generation technology.

 (g) Qualifying existing agricultural plants.
 Notwithstanding any other provision of this section, on and after June 8, 2010, a standard offer shall be available for a qualifying existing plant as defined in Sec.
 3 of No. 159 of the Acts of the 2009 Adj.
 Sess.
 (2010) (Act 159).
 The provisions of subdivision 8005(b)(2) of this title, as they existed on June 4, 2010, the effective date of Act 159, shall govern a standard offer under this subsection.
 Standard offers for these plants shall not be subject to subsection (c) of this section (cumulative capacity; new standard offer plants).

 (h) Application process.
-The Board shall administer the process of applying for and obtaining a standard offer contract in a manner that ensures that the resources and capacity of the Standard Offer Program are used for plants that are reasonably likely to achieve commissioning.
+The Commission shall administer the process of applying for and obtaining a standard offer contract in a manner that ensures that the resources and capacity of the Standard Offer Program are used for plants that are reasonably likely to achieve commissioning.